Robert Munro November 5th, 2009

 Dissertation: Towards optimal rhythm

 Marisa Casillas (Tice) —

-Postdoctoral Researcher, Max Planck Institute for Psycholinguistics, Nijmegen, Netherlands
+Postdoctoral Researcher, Language and Cognition Department, Max Planck Institute for Psycholinguistics, Nijmegen, Netherlands

 Dissertation: Learning to take turns on time: Perception and production processes involved in keeping inter-speaker gaps short